 Students who do not qualify for entry to Honours, or who would prefer to complete a degree in three rather than four years might be eligible for the M.A. or the M. A. (Social Science) degree.
 Our Subject does not run a Sociology 3 course.
-Rather, students make up an equivalent number of credits by taking a combination of 'honour' level courses at Level 3.
+Rather, students make up an equivalent number of credits by taking the aforementioned three core courses at level 3.